chengniedotcom/chengniedotcom.github.io/notes/four-thousand-weeks.md

 Recommend: 9/10

-This book is written for me who constantly craves for achieving more.
+This book is written for me, who constantly craves to achieve more.
 As the author says, I have a bottomless bucket list (or endless to-do list).
-The book also provides the reasons why I am in this mindset (We treat time as resources) and how to counter (choose wisely about what I am going to procrastinate on).
+The book also provides the reasons why I am in this mindset (we treat time as a resource) and how to counter it (choose wisely about what I am going to procrastinate on).

 ## Notes